-Power Home Solar is breaking new ground in adding western Pennsylvania to the list of markets it serves, giving homeowners in that area the opportunity to join the clean energy revolution happening all around the U.S. What incentives exist for Pennsylvania homeowners thinking about going solar?
-There are three big ones.
+POWERHOME Solar is breaking new ground in adding western Pennsylvania to the list of markets it serves, giving homeowners in that area the opportunity to join the clean energy revolution happening all around the U.S. What financial incentives exist for Pennsylvania homeowners thinking about going solar?
+There are three big solar energy incentives.

 SOLAR EDUCATION: 21 articles that answer the most common questions about solar

-With the federal tax credit5 available for eligible consumers, as well as the benefits of net metering and solar renewable energy credits, the cost of going solar continues to decrease, and its popularity has risen because of it.
-Consumers see the value of owning their power vs. renting the power from their utility company.
-Once you pay off your system, your solar power bill goes away, leaving just the remnant of what your panels don’t cover.
+With the federal tax credit5 available for eligible Pennsylvania consumers, as well as the benefits of net metering and solar renewable energy credits, the cost of going solar continues to decrease, and its popularity has risen because of it.
+Consumers see the value of owning vs. renting the power from their utility company.
+Once you pay off your system, your solar electric bill goes away, leaving just the remnant of what your panels don’t cover.

 With our innovative solar program, Pennsylvania homeowners can go solar for $0 up-front cost, save money on their electric bills, and generate their own clean energy.
 The solar panels installed on your home are American-made and come with a 25-year warranty, with many panels expected to last well beyond that.

 Please feel free to fill out the form below or contact POWERHOME Solar at 800-765-2715, and one of our solar representatives will help you determine whether your home qualifies for this program.